Best Income Protection Insurance For Contractors In 2024

 If you cannot work, different insurers define your inability to do your job differently.
 There are three types of interpretation:

-Should you choose to specify this in your policy; the highest level of coverage (and most expensive) is the inability to do your actual job.
+Should you specify this in your policy, the highest level of coverage (and most expensive) is the inability to do your job.

 Proportionate payment

 A further contractors income protection feature you should be aware of is proportionate payment.
-If you return to paid employment, but in a lower-paid role, the policy can top up your earnings.
+If you return to paid employment but are in a lower-paid role, the policy can top up your earnings.

 Director income protection insurance